alexwlchan/alexwlchan.net/src/_drafts/armed-police.md

 layout: post
 title: Armed police officers don't make me feel safer
 content_warning: discussion of guns, police violence, and images of armed police.
+summary: Why guns make me jumpy, how armed police don't reassure me, and why you need to be careful about the images you use in tweets.
 ---

 I live in the UK.